JasonDiBabbo/SE-StreamEventWidget/README.md

 **Note**: This implementation is meant for use on **Twitch** live streams.
 StreamElements does offer API support for streaming on other platforms like YouTube or Facebook Gaming and it is my intention to create a fork repository of this one that is for the same purpose on YouTube Gaming.

+## Acknowledgements

+I want to acknowledge that the design of this widget is primarily based on that of one in use by [Sam Woodhall](https://twitter.com/SamCWoodhall).

+I was not provided any source code or implementation details from Sam Woodhall or anyone else involved with the development of the widget he uses.
+The implementation seen here is entirely based upon my observations of Sam's widget in action and/or any personal touches that may result in differences between our widgets.

 ## Using the widget

 To include the widget on your StreamElements overlay, first go to your StreamElements dashboard and create a new overlay.
 Copy the content of the `widget.html|css|js|json` files in the `dist/` directory to a custom widget.
 The compiled widget files are included in the repository for ease-of-use.